Welcome to Healthy Promotions Organization

 Step 1: Get the Facts

-- Get physically active at least five times a week, for 30-minutes
+- Get physically active at least 5-times a week, for 30-minutes or more.

 - Avoid tobacco and illegal drugs altogether.

 Sounds simple, right?
 Well, if it were that easy, we'd all be effortlessly fit and healthy.

 Today's lifestyle doesn't allow much room for health.
 And that's where Small Steps comes in.
 We know that it's impossible for many people to make dramatic lifestyle changes.
 Instead, we want to help you learn ways that you can change small things about your life and see big results.

 In 2013, 154.7 million adult Americans were overweight or obese.
 If you are overweight or obese, carrying this extra weight puts you at risk for developing many diseases, especially heart disease, stroke, diabetes, and cancer.
 Losing this weight helps to prevent and control these diseases.

 But many people are confused about how to lose unhealthy weight.
 The good news is that this may be accomplished by eating healthy, balanced, and well-apportioned meals

 If you think of getting active as one more thing on your long to-do list, you'll never get moving.
 That's why we're here -- to offer tools that make it easy to integrate activity into your daily life.